What you need to do as a veterinarian to prepare for a no deal Brexit.

 Read the guidance on Pet Travel to Europe after Brexit.

-You can find the latest advice for OVs on the APHA Vet Gateway when it becomes available.
+You can find the latest advice for OVs on the APHA Vet Gateway.

-All registered veterinary medicines in the UK will continue to be registered after EU Exit.
+All registered veterinary medicines in the UK will continue to be registered after Brexit.

 For veterinarians, there will be changes to the following processes: